Swarali2310/Adversarial_Attacks_And_Ensemble_Defense_For_NLP_Models/README.md

 ### Experimental Results

 ### Easy case
-* We consider the easy case as when the attacking is benign or not sufficient enough to misguide the models
-* Below shows the models classifying the sentence correctly marking the attack as failed
+* We consider the easy case as when the attacking is benign or not sufficient enough to misguide the models.
+Below shows the models classifying the sentence correctly marking the attack as failed

 * Bert-base-uncased
 <img src=images/bert-easy.PNG align=center>